arogozhnikov/arogozhnikov.github.io/_posts/2020-10-01-dont-write-cli.markdown

 Progress in software engineering left bash calls far behind in terms of reliability and flexibility.

-## What's wrong with writing CLI as 'interface'?
+## What's wrong with writing CLI as an 'interface'?

 - CLI support is an additional logic in your program that makes **no real work**
 - While typically being dumb, CLI logic is frequently **filled with [mistakes](https://github.com/search?q=bug+command+line&type=Issues)**;